DOX69/Databricks-Certified-Data-Engineer-Associate/README.md

 | Control plan | Data plane |
 ----------- | ----------- |
  |<li> Notebook </li> <li> Workflow </li> <li> Cluster managment </li> <li> Web UI </li>  | <li> Cluster VMs </li>  <li> DBFS </li>|

+ ### Cluster
+ It's a set of computeur organized by driver and workers.
+Driver is the one who will orchestrate the jobs, transformation and storage amoung workers.
+ In compute configuration in databricks, we can specify:
+ * number of node (worker)
+ * Running time version + option using photon (a compute vector create in C++ to improve runtime performance)
+ * Type of node
+ * terminate time when the cluster is terminate automaticly